top of page

 Hayle

 Hayle is one of Cornwall's former industrial towns.
 During the 18th and 19th century, tin and copper ore from local mines was exported from the River Hayle.
-Two competeing communities vied for control over the river.
+Two competing communities vied for control over the river.
 Today the estuary is a wildlife sanctuary.
 A short walk will take you to the coast and towans.

 Mevagissey